 The average AC unit installation can take anywhere from eight to 14 hours.
 Before your project, discuss the installation timeline with your contractor— as they know best based on your home and new unit.

 Prepare Your Home for Your AC Replacement

-There are several tasks you can do before the installation crew arrives that can speed up the process of your air conditioning installation.
+There are several tasks you can do before the installation crew arrives that can speed up the process of your central air conditioning installation.